 Mature age

-Regardless of their duration on payment, job seekers aged 60 and over as well as PP recipients (aged 55 and over) can satisfy their mutual obligation requirements if they undertake at least 30 hours per fortnight of approved voluntary work, paid work (including self-employment) or any combination of the 2.
+Regardless of their duration on payment, job seekers aged 60 and over as well as PP recipients (aged 55 and over) can fully meet their mutual obligation requirements if they undertake at least 30 hours per fortnight of approved voluntary work, paid work (including self-employment) or any combination of the 2.

 Principal carer parents & those with an assessed partial capacity to work